emma-33/holbertonschool-low_level_programming/variables_if_else_while/README.md

-Script 8 : prints all the numbers of base 16 in lowercase, followed by a new line Script 9 : prints all possible combinations of single-digit numbers Script 10 : prints all possible different combinations of two digits
+Script 8 : prints all the numbers of base 16 in lowercase, followed by a new line Script 9 : prints all possible combinations of single-digit numbers Script 10 : prints all possible different combinations of two digits Script 11 : prints all possible different combinations of three digits